christopherjeon/nbamvpdash/README.md

 # NBA MVP Tracker Dash App
-This Dash App presents the top 5 players (according Basketball Reference) and compares all of them under the following statistical categories:
+This Dash App presents the top 10 players (according Basketball Reference on January 26th, 2019) and compares all of them under the following statistical categories:

 * Field Goal Percentage (FG%)
 * 3-Point Percentage (3P%)